Devryx505/dead-rising-2-toolkit/README.md

 **Build Features** – Distributed as a single standalone executable with no Python installation required, runs on any Windows PC, includes embedded tools and resources, and performs automatic cleanup during builds.

-If you want, I can also make a **shorter “Discord release post” version** that modding servers usually prefer (about **8–10 lines instead of this long feature list**).